mkumari10/CI-CD/README.md

 # CI-CD
-Continuous Integration using Jenkins, Git, and Maven
+Continuous Integration using Jenkins, Git, and Maven.
+Let's go